oneduo/nova-file-manager/docs/access-control.md

 }
 ```

-## On-demand filesystem
+## Specific disk

 By default, the package shows the file manager using the configured disks.
 However, you may want to define a particular
 disk or directory based on your own business logic.

-For instance, having a multi role/permission based app, let's say you have 2 user groups, Managers and Employees.
+For instance, having a role/permission based app, let's say you have 2 user groups, Managers and Employees.
 You
 want to restrict each user group inside a closed user-land filesystem, in such a way that no user group can access the
 other user group's files.